 Branded example of an event content campaign

-When creating a content marketing campaign, you’ll define your KPIs and your audience then determine what kind of assets you need to produce.
+When creating a content marketing campaign, you’ll define your KPIs, and your audience then determines what kind of assets you need to produce.
 Content campaigns cover a lot of channels and focus areas — from email to social, from events to branded content.
 For today’s purposes, we’ll look at an event content campaign.

 In-person events are a ton of work, but they are also pretty unbeatable when it comes to creating a connected customer experience.
 We live in a digital world, so face-to-face interactions are widely appreciated.